ijlyttle/AzureDatalakeStore/README.md

 -   Delete a file/directory **done**

--   Upload a file to a directory
+-   Upload a file to a directory **done**

--   Read a file from a directory
+-   Read a file from a directory **done**

--   Append to a file in a directory
+-   Append to a file in a directory **done**

-### Tests

-Directory ops: make, list, rename, list (again), delete, list (again)

-File ops: create (upload), list, download, append, download (again), rename, list (again), delete, list (again)
+-   Get file status (file/directory) (consider sending back as data-frame and reusing format from list\_status)

+-   Get contents summary (directory)

+-   Concatenate files

+For the file uploads, it may be easiest to provide a filepath (even a temporary one).
+This makes us dependent on a filesystem, whereas I would rather not be (shinyapps.io, for example).

+Following **readr**, file can be:

+-   form\_file (`upload_file()`)

+Near future:

+-   single string
+-   no newlines, interpret as path, guess type
+-   one-or-more newlines, interpret as text
+-   raw vector, literal data

+Farther future, handle connections and files that begin with `http://`, etc.

+How about `adls_is_empty()` to see if a path returns anything?

+Type-stability for functions that return file-status objects.
+Thinking of `list_status` and `get_file_status`.
+Return empty data-frames or NULL?
+NULL.

 Installation
 ------------